Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 The comma operator is provided for situations where C requires a single expression, but we'd like to have two or more expressions.
 In other words, the comma operator allows us to “glue” two expressions together to form a single expression.
 (Note the similarity to the compound statement, which allows us to treat a group of statements us a single statement.)

-The need to glue expressions together doesn’t arise that often.
-Certain macro definitions can benefit from the comma operator, as we’ll see in a later chapter.
+The need to glue expressions together doesn't arise that often.
+Certain macro definitions can benefit from the comma operator, as we'll see in a later chapter.
 The `for` statement is the only other place where the comma operator is likely to be found.
 For example, suppose that we want to initialize two variables when entering a `for` statement.
 Instead of writing

 ```C
 sum = 0;